LevelUpMarketers/trying-to-adult-rva-2025/docs/RecurringBilling.md

 set to `free` and `subscription_status` becomes `paymentproblem` until the issue is resolved.

-## Importing Existing Transactions
+## Converting Past Transactions

-For migrations or testing scenarios you can bulk inspect past transactions.
-Under **TTA Settings → API Settings** upload a CSV containing a single `email` column.
-For each address the plugin searches Authorize.Net for all transactions in the last sixty‑five days and lists any matches in the **Results** area with their ID, amount, date, status, invoice number and order description.
-Each line is also written to the plugin's debug log.
-The optional **Dry run** checkbox is ignored; the lookup is always read‑only.
-Authorize.Net limits each settled‑batch lookup to a 31‑day range, so the utility automatically iterates through multiple windows to cover the full period.
+Existing one‑time transactions can be turned into recurring subscriptions directly from the admin area.
+Under **TTA Settings → API Settings** enter an Authorize.Net transaction ID and click **Convert to Subscription**.
+The plugin retrieves the transaction details, creates an Automated Recurring Billing subscription for the same amount and stores the returned subscription ID in the matching `tta_members` record based on the billing email.
+Transactions for $5 are tagged as **Trying to Adult Basic Membership** while $10 charges become **Trying to Adult Premium Membership** so the subscription is clearly labeled in Authorize.Net.
+The results of each conversion are displayed on the settings page and written to the debug log.